Small boat at Little Ambergris Cay in the Turks and Caicos

 Chalk Sound National Park

-The unique Chalk Sound National Park on Providenciales offers a beautiful perspective, with a shallow lagoon with glowing turquoise water and hundreds of small limestone islands.
+The unique Chalk Sound National Park on Providenciales is one of the most picturesque areas in the country.
+This park consists of a shallow lagoon with glowing turquoise water and hundreds of small limestone islands.

-The southern edge of Chalk Sound is lined with rental vacation homes, so it’s possible to stay directly on the turquoise waters!
+Chalk Sound is also a great place to rent a luxury villa for your stay in the Turks and Caicos.
+The southern edge of Chalk Sound is lined with rental vacation homes, so it’s possible to stay directly on the turquoise waters.

 Leeward Beach